Adult macular degeneration is traditionally described as a form of the disease that affects individuals over the age of 55.

 - Eat food and/or supplements rich in vitamins E and C and lutein.
 Lutein is a plant antioxidant found in high quantities in spinach, kale and other dark green, leafy vegetables.

-Our macular degeneration patients come to us from Salem, Beverly, Danvers, Marblehead, Lowell, Peabody, Swampscott and North Shore Boston in Essex County, MA.
+Our macular degeneration patients come to us from Boston, Danvers, Lynn, Marblehead, North Shore Boston, Peabody, Salem and Swampscott.
 We provide the following products and services: